A new army came into being in the Lebanon in late January. It is made?

 Script is copyright Reuters Limited.
 All rights reserved

-The Lebanese-Arab army was formed by First Lieutenant Ahmed Al-khatib, who deserted from the Lebanese army during the civil war fighting in late January claiming that regular army commanders had been helping right-wing forces.
+It was formed by First Lieutenant Ahmed Al-Khatib, who deserted from the Lebanese Army during the civil war fighting in January, claiming that regular Army commanders had been helping right-wing forces.

-Lebanese Prime Minister Rashid Karami offered his resignation partly because of an alleged attack on left-wing positions by Lebanese aircraft.
-Mr. Karami claimed that the attack was carried out by the military against his explicit orders but an army spokesman maintained that the army did not take sides - it only defended itself when attacked.
+The Lebanese Prime Minister, Mr. Rashid Karami, offered his resignation partly because of an alleged attack on left-wing positions by Lebanese aircraft.
+Mr. Karami claimed that the attack was carried out by the military against his explicit orders, but an Army spokesman maintained that the Army did not take sides - it only defended itself when attacked.

-According to the pro-Libyan newspaper Al-Kifah Al-Arabi Lieutenant Khatib has the support of several officers and about 1,000 soldiers.
-The paper said the army could be a serious threat to the official Lebanese army which has only 15,000 men.
+According to the pro-Libyan newspaper Al-kifah Al-Arabi, Lieutenant Khatib has the support of several officers and about a thousand soldiers.
+The paper said the Army could be a serious threat to the official Lebanese Army, which has only fifteen thousand men.

-Another pro-Libyan newspaper Al-Safir has blamed the new Lebanese-Arab army for an incident after the ceasefire last Wednesday (28 January) when two soldiers were killed in an ambush on an army unit near a Syrian border post at Masnaa.
+Another pro-Libyan newspaper, Al-Safir, has blamed the new Lebanese-Arab Army for an incident after the ceasefire last Wednesday (28 January) when two soldiers were killed in an ambush on Army unit near a Syrian border post at Masnaa.